 The Contractor shall comply with National laws and codes of practice in respect of this section/clause.

-Before any work in or affecting the use of any highway is commenced, the Contractor’s proposed method of working shall be agreed with and confirmed in writing to the and the Highway and Police Authorities.
+Before any work in or affecting the use of any highway is commenced, the Contractor’s proposed method of working shall be agreed with and confirmed in writing to the Project Manager and the Highway and Police Authorities.

 Throughout the Contract, the Contractor shall co-operate with the Highway and Police Authorities concerning works in, or access to, any highway.
-The Contractor shall inform theof any requirements of, or arrangements made with, the Highway and Police Authorities.
+The Contractor shall inform the Project Managerof any requirements of, or arrangements made with, the Highway and Police Authorities.

-Where the diversion of any existing carriageway, footway or public right of way shall be temporarily made necessary by the Works, the Contractor shall provide and maintain an alternative, acceptable to the , which shall be operational before any interference with the existing way takes place.
+Where the diversion of any existing carriageway, footway or public right of way shall be temporarily made necessary by the Works, the Contractor shall provide and maintain an alternative, acceptable to the Project Manager, which shall be operational before any interference with the existing way takes place.

 Where ramps shall be required, they shall be provided and maintained to a standard suitable in all respects for the class or classes of traffic or pedestrians requiring to use them.